-Unless the matter is subject to the exclusive jurisdiction of national courts or to compulsory arbitration, any dispute involving an economic interest is arbitrable.
+Unless the matter is subject to the exclusive jurisdiction of national courts (e.g. criminal or insolvency disputes and certain disputes with state entities) or to compulsory arbitration (see question 15.4 below), any dispute involving an economic interest is arbitrable.
 Portuguese law also extends arbitrability to non-pecuniary rights under which the parties can enter into agreements.